-Better employee engagement through increasing voluntary participation from the employees
+Better employee engagement through increasing voluntary

+participation from the

+employees

-- well-being owing to reduced pollution - Enhanced water security through community engagement - Cleaner environment due to lower carbon and other emissions
+- Enhanced water security through community engagement - Cleaner environment due to lower carbon and other emissions

 CSR governance at Ambuja Cement

 As per section 135 of the Companies Act, 2013 which pertains to the CSR law for the companies, we have constituted a Board-level CSR & Sustainability Committee with Independent Directors.
 We have also formulated a CSR policy which clearly mentions the CSR activities carried out as per Schedule VII of the Companies Act, 2013.